-Industry events, like the recent Reinsurance Association of America’s (RAA) Cat Risk Management conference, are always a great way to take the pulse of the industry and connect with people.
-I’ve been attending RAA’s conference on behalf of SpatialKey for years, and I generally come away invigorated by my conversations with clients and prospects.
-This year, however, the energy among these conversations was a bit different.
-That energy had more urgency and emotion behind it.
-It’s clear the unprecedented events of 2017 have taken a toll on people, and there’s a compelling need to do something about it.
-Individuals and teams alike have worked tirelessly; and while the events have passed, the emotional fatigue is left in their wake.
+At industry events I generally come away invigorated by my conversations with clients and prospects.
+This year, however, the energy has been a bit different.
+That energy has had more urgency and emotion behind it.
+It’s clear the unprecedented events of 2017 took a toll on people, and there’s a compelling need to do something about it (especially with the 2018 hurricane season just around the corner).

 HazardHub may be a newer name on the data scene, but with 24+ hazard datasets and risk information in shapefiles and APIs, these experienced data scientists are pros at modeling volatile perils like flood, storm surge, wildfire, earthquake, and more.
 Recently, SpatialKey caught up with John Siegman, founding partner at HazardHub, to talk through the power of hazard data for insurers.
 Here’s what he had to say about how their data is helping insurers better select and manage risk:

 As an underwriter, you’re already data driven.
 But, how data informed are you?
 To effectively compete, insurers—and underwriters in particular—will need new and innovative sources of external data, alongside advanced analytics, to inform underwriting strategy and put that strategy into practice at the point of sale.